 Best Luxury Luggage

 The luxury luggage brand, Tumi, deserves its rep with sleek styling, thoughtful design and a sturdiness that makes it the suitcase you’d grab if you needed to look chic while racing through an airport at the end of the world.
-While both hard-sided and fabric cases are in the lineup, take the nylon carry-on as an example of how well these are made.
-Not one but two entrance points let you have access to the main storage compartment, and there’s a garment sleeve, complete with hanger bracket, that will keep a suit nearly wrinkle free.
-Interior pockets have security zippers so that you don’t have the entire contents spilling out when you’re just poking around to make sure you remembered your jewelry case.
-And there’s a built-in USB port to charge your devices (although at these prices, we wish the battery was included rather than being sold separately).
+Both hard-sided and fabric cases are in the lineup; we especially hold the lightweight aluminum case in esteem.
+It's got the patented impact-resistant X-brace telescoping handle that won't get stuck as you hurriedly fold it up, a removable garment sleeve to keep your clothes from wrinkling, compression straps and interior pockets with security zippers so that you don’t have the entire contents spilling out when you’re just poking around to make sure you remembered your jewelry case.
 To top it all off the Tumi tracer program means that your lost luggage can be traced back to you, a sense of security that’s priceless.

 Best Hard Side